MIT Summer Research Program

 - have demonstrated an interest in basic research and in a career in the sciences

-Click Here to apply.
-The application will be automatically turned off on January 30 at 5:00 PM.
+The application will go live on November 22nd.
+The application will be automatically turned off on January 30 at 11:59 PM.
 Late submissions will not be accepted.
 Therefore do not wait until January 30 to submit your application.

 - The completed on-line application form

 - Three letters of reference from science faculty (at least one letter must be from a research mentor or lab supervisor.
 Please note that applicants must submit letter of reference from their most recent research experiences.)

 - Most recent unofficial college transcripts which should contain spring semester course list.
 Official transcripts will be required once applicants are admitted into the summer program.